 It is no secret that Catahoula dogs are prone to deafness, and it is often a cause of the unwise breeding of two merle parents.
 When breeding dogs that carry the merle gene, the breeder needs to have the knowledge to breed only suitable dogs to prevent double-merle breedings, which could cause deafness.

 There is a significant risk of hip dysplasia due to both Catahoulas and German Shepherds suffering from it.
-Hip dysplasia is essentially a malformation of the hip as a result of improper hip development, and it is important to keep an eye on this if you have a Catahoula German Shepherd mix in case your dog is affected.
+Hip dysplasia is essentially a malformation of the hip due to improper hip development.
+It is important to keep an eye on this if you have a Catahoula German Shepherd mix in case your dog is affected.

 What Should You Feed A Catahoula German Shepherd Mix?

 An active dog breed like this needs high-quality dog food, and it is time to learn a bit about dog nutrition if considering a GSD/Catahoula mix.
-Look for a dog food product that lists meat or meat meal as its first ingredient, to make sure the food contains enough protein to keep a high-energy breed going all day.
+Look for a dog food product that lists meat or meat meal as its first ingredient to ensure the food contains enough protein to keep a high-energy breed going all day.

 You should also do your best to avoid products containing artificial colors, flavors, and preservatives, and preferably also animal by-products, as these are considered low-quality ingredients with questionable protein content.

 Quality dog food will make sure your dog grows up strong and healthy, but it also helps prevent allergies, contributes to a thicker coat and less shedding, and essentially sets your pup up for a long life by your side.